-III.4.2.3.1 At the discretion of the department/program, course stipendiary allocations may be consolidated into limited term appointments according to the schedule below.
+At the discretion of the department/program, and with the consent of the Dean, course stipendiary allocations may be consolidated into limited term appointments according to the schedule below.
 The University will encourage departments/programs in the making of such consolidations.

-Number f Sti All eng of C Limited Term Appt.
+Number of Stipendiary Allocations Length of Consolidated Limited Term Appt.

-0 .1

-4.0 8 month

 4.5 9 month

 5.0 10 month

 5.5 11 month

 6.0 12 month

-III.4.2.3.2 The planned inclusion and advertisement of a summer or off-campus course in a consolidated bargaining unit position shall follow after the deadlines in III.12.1(a)iii.

-III.4.2.3.3 No limited term appointment shall carry any presumption of an additional appointment, and the sum of terms under limited term appointments shall not (save as expressly noted below) exceed three (3) years.
-A limited term appointment of four (4) or five (5) years may be authorized in unique cases, such as to replace academic administrators for the duration of their term of service outside the scope of the bargaining unit, or to assist in the staffing of specific academic programs, where directed program funding is in place for a specified and finite period of time.
-In each instance of a four (4) or five (5) year limited term appointment, the member shall be specifically advised in the appointment letter of the nine-year maximum period of combined limited term/probationary service (see 111.6.2.4) and that, if a probationary appointment should follow the limited term appointment, consideration for tenure must take place not later than during the eighth (8 th ) year of combined limited term and probationary service.
-Duties and responsibilities expected of all limited term appointees shall be as set out in Chapter IV.
-III.4.3 Appointments for Librarians A full-time or part-time appointment of a librarian shall be for one of the following terms: III.4.3.1 Permanent , which is an appointment which may be terminated only through resignation, retirement or dismissal for cause.
-III.4.3.2 Probationary , which is an appointment initially made for two (2) years, and which may be extended for one (1) further year.
-A probationary appointment entitles a librarian to be considered for a permanent appointment in accordance with the provisions of this Agreement.
-III.4.3.3 Limited term , which is an appointment for a fixed term of up to but not more than three (3) years.
-111.5 Appointment Procedures III.5.0 Authorization III.5.0.1 All new or replacement faculty positions require authorization by the President or designate.
-Such authorization shall follow consultation with the Dean who shall consult the department or program.
-III.5.0.2 All new or replacement librarian positions require authorization by the President or designate.
-Such authorization shall follow consultation with the University Librarian who shall consult the Library Personnel Committee.
+- III.4.2.2 The planned inclusion and advertisement of a summer or off-campus course in a consolidated bargaining unit position shall follow after the deadlines in III.15.1(a)iii. - A limited term appointment of four (4) or five (5) years may be authorized in unique cases, such as to replace academic administrators for the duration of their term of service outside the scope of the bargaining unit, or to assist in the staffing of specific academic programs, where directed program funding is in place for a specified and finite period of time.
+In each instance of a four (4) or five (5) year limited term appointment, the member shall be specifically advised in the appointment letter of the nine-year maximum period of combined limited term/probationary service (see III.6.2.4) and that, if a probationary appointment should follow the limited term appointment, consideration for tenure must take place not later than during the eighth (8th) year of combined limited term and probationary service. - III.4.2.4 Duties and responsibilities expected of all limited term appointees shall be as set out in IV.1.1 and IV.1.2. - III.4.2.5 The allocation of teaching and departmental/program duties shall be done following IV.2.1 and IV.2.2.